 - Engage and regularly convene partners to maintain an advisory committee to provide high-level leadership to the cohort

 - Assist in developing the Request For Proposal process for cohort Collaboratives

 - Serve as a liaison between the Community Support and Strategy, Innovation, and Engagement teams for cohort work

 - Support the development of papers, compendiums, reports, briefs, and other material that highlight lessons learned and successes of the work

 - Ability to lead and develop team members

-- Experience and comfort working with data systems and data analytics
+- Experience working with data systems and data analytics

 - Diplomacy, sound judgement, and discretion when dealing with staff, partners, and the public

-- Expertise in applying best practices related to improving high school graduation rates
+- Expertise in applying best practices related to supporting youth development and improving high school graduation rates

-- Experience using an asset-based frame to co-develop strategies with communities that consider local conditions
+- Experience using an asset-based framework to support the development of community-based strategies

 Education and Experience

-To apply for this position, send a cover letter and résumé in an email to Akia Lewis at [email protected], subject: Youth Opportunities Specialist.
+To apply for this position, send a cover letter and résumé to Akia Lewis at [email protected] (subject: Youth Opportunities Specialist).

 This position will remain open until filled.
 Applications will be reviewed as they are received.
 We will contact those in whom we have an interest.

 GaFCP is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, or disability status.